-- (c) may, in writing, require the provision by any person of information (excluding information coming to a professional legal adviser in privileged circumstances) for the purpose of clarifying or amplifying information disclosed to it under this Law: - (d) shall retain a record for a minimum of five years of- - (i) all information received or disseminated by it; and - (ii) any agreement entered into under paragraph (e); - (e) may, with the consent of the Attorney-General, enter into any agreement or arrangement, in writing, with an overseas anticorruption authority which it considers necessary or desirable for the discharge or performance of its responsibilities and functions; - (f) shall collect, compile and annually publish, in such manner as it shall determine, statistical information relating to- - (i) disclosures made to it concerning proceeds or suspected proceeds of corruption offences; - (ii) any onward disclosures of such financial information by it; - (g) shall have, exercise and perform such other responsibilities, powers, functions and duties as may be assigned to it by this or any other Law. - (3) The power conferred by subsection (2)(b) is not exercisable unless the Grand Court, upon application by the Commission, makes an order under this subsection permitting the exercise of that power. - (4) Any person who, without reasonable excuse, fails or refuses to provide such information as is required by subsection (2)(c) is guilty of an offence and liable on summary conviction to a fine of fifty thousand dollars or to imprisonment for a term of two years or to both. - (5) An aggrieved person may, upon notice to the Attorney-General, apply to a judge in chambers to discharge an order made by the Grand Court under subsection (3), but such order shall remain in full force and effect until- - (a) the judge in chambers determines otherwise; or whichever is sooner.
+- (c) may, in writing, require the provision by any person of information (excluding information coming to a professional legal adviser in privileged circumstances) for the purpose of clarifying or amplifying information disclosed to it under this Law; - (d) shall retain a record for a minimum of five years of- - (i) all information received or disseminated by it; and(ii) any agreement entered into under paragraph (e); - (e) may, with the consent of the Attorney General, enter into any agreement or arrangement, in writing, with an overseas anticorruption authority which it considers necessary or desirable for the discharge or performance of its responsibilities and functions; - (f) shall collect, compile and annually publish, in such manner as it shall determine, statistical information relating to-

+- (i) disclosures made to it concerning proceeds or suspected proceeds of corruption offences; - (ii) any onward disclosures of such financial information by it; and - (g) shall have, exercise and perform such other responsibilities, powers, functions and duties as may be assigned to it by this or any other Law.

+(3) The power conferred by subsection (2)(b) is not exercisable unless the Grand Court, upon application by the Commission, makes an order under this subsection permitting the exercise of that power.

+(4) Any person who, without reasonable excuse, fails or refuses to provide such information as is required by subsection (2)(c) commits an offence and is liable on summary conviction to a fine of fifty thousand dollars or to imprisonment for a term of two years or to both.

+(5) An aggrieved person may, upon notice to the Director of Public Prosecutions, apply to a judge in chambers to discharge an order made by the Grand Court under subsection (3), but such order shall remain in full force and effect untilwhichever is sooner.

-(b) the expiration of the period during which a person is required, by an order made under subsection (2)(b), to refrain from dealing with another person's bank account or property,
+- (a) the judge in chambers determines otherwise; or - (b) the expiration of the period during which a person is required, by an order made under subsection (2)(b), to refrain from dealing with another person's bank account or property,

-- (6) For the purposes of subsection (2)(c), any information comes to a professional legal adviser in privileged circumstances if it is communicated or given to him - - (a) by, or by a representative of, a client of his in connection with the giving by the adviser of legal advice to the client; - (b) by, or by a representative of, a person seeking legal advice from the adviser; or - (c) by any person- - (i) in contemplation of, or in connection with, legal proceedings; and - (ii) for the purpose of those proceedings. - (7) If, upon completion of an investigation by the Commission, it appears to the Commission that a person has committed a corruption offence or any other offence discovered during the investigation, it shall refer the matter and all relevant information and evidence to the Attorney-General who shall deal with the matter as he sees fit. - (8) Statistical information published pursuant to subsection (2)(f) shall, without charge, be made available by the Commission for inspection at such place as he may determine.
+(6) For the purposes of subsection (2)(c), any information comes to a professional legal adviser in privileged circumstances if it is communicated or given to him -

+- (a) by, or by a representative of, a client of his in connection with the giving by the adviser of legal advice to the client; - (b) by, or by a representative of, a person seeking legal advice from the adviser; or - (c) by any person- - (i) in contemplation of, or in connection with, legal proceedings; and - (ii) for the purpose of those proceedings.

+(7) If, upon completion of an investigation by the Commission, it appears to the Commission that a person has committed a corruption offence or any other offence discovered during the investigation, it shall refer the matter and all relevant information and evidence to the Director of Public Prosecutions who shall deal with the matter as he sees fit.